 What dosage of a probiotic should I take?

 This depends solely on your body and your immune system and should be discussed with your doctor.
 The probiotic I love is by Renew Life.
 It’s called Ultimate Flora Probiotic 100 billion.
 I also like 50 billion.
-This is an extra care dosage.
-Always check with your doctor to see what dosage is best for you.
-This should be taken daily.
+During times of SIBO, I’ll take less.
+Make sure you check with your doctor to find what’s best for you.
+Probiotics should be taken daily.
 This brand needs to be refrigerated and can be found in a health food store in the refrigerated section or you can order it online. **Do not take a probiotic within two hours before or after iron, ferritin or antibiotics.
 The iron, ferritin or antibiotic will cancel out the probiotic.

 I am constipated.
 What kind of natural remedies can I use to relieve the discomfort?